As a coach, there are an endless number of business coaching tools that you need to run your business smoothly.

 This is often the first thing I have my clients setup once they get their website going and an email tool established.
 You want a way to capture the traffic that is coming to your website.
 And the best way to do this is to offer them something for free in exchange for their email address.
 People won’t give it up for free.

 An opt in form is vital for building your email list.
-For more help on getting an email list established and growing, feel free to check out my email list challenge.
+For more help on getting an email list established and growing, check out my Facebook group.
 It’s a great free resource for newbies.

 If you have a business you should have a Facebook business page.
 Then go ahead and get the Business Manager setup.
 It is going to give you lots of data tracking tools and longer term analytics for your audience that could be critical later on.
 Especially if you are ever thinking of running ads.